-Also known as "reassessment cap", this limits the amount that a property's taxable value can increase; it is the limited value upon which modifiers or exemptions are applied.
-In Beaufort County, a property may not increase more than 15% of its prior year appraised value at reassessment.
-In a declining market, appraised value and capped value could be the same.
+Also known as the "reassessment cap," this limits the amount a property's taxable value can increase; it is the limited value upon which modifiers or exemptions are applied.
+In Beaufort County, a property may not increase more than 15% of its prior year's appraised value at reassessment.
+In a declining market, appraised and capped values could be the same.